Research Triangle: Definitions

-Depending on which definition of the Research Triangle region is used, as few as three or as many as 16 counties are included as part of the region.
-The three core counties of Wake, Durham, and Orange are the homes of the three research universities for which the area is named.
+The Research Triangle encompasses between 3 to 16 counties depending on the definition used.
+The three core counties of Wake, Durham, and Orange are home to research universities.

 Combined Statistical Area

-As of September 14, 2018, the US Office of Management and Budget (OMB) delineated the Raleigh-Durham-Cary Combined Statistical Area as consisting of two metropolitan and one micropolitan statistical areas.
-Those three statistical areas in turn are defined as consisting of a total of nine counties.
-The MSAs and their constituent counties are:
+As of July 21, 2023, the US Office of Management and Budget (OMB) delineated the Raleigh–Durham–Cary Combined Statistical Area as consisting of two metropolitan and three micropolitan statistical areas.
+Those five statistical areas in turn are defined as consisting of a total of ten counties.
+The statistical areas and their constituent counties are outlined in the following tables: